twardlab/registration_docs/README.md

 ~~~

 ### Step 3 Example Output from running the above cell (Note that similar images would also be generated for each of the 10x slabs)
-This output includes the registered 10x image, the 2 corresponding 30x images, and all of the registered neuronal reconstructions for this slab.
+This output includes the registered 10x image, the 2 corresponding 30x images, all of the registered neuronal reconstructions for this slab, regional segmentations, and a highlighted segmentation surrounding the Caudateputamen (CP).
+The CP was the primary region of interest for the flagship paper where these scripts were used to register 12 mouse brains to the Allen Mouse Brain Atlas.
+(TODO: Add link once one is available)
 ![image](/images/TME08-1_04_seg.jpg)